American Warships

-American Warships is a 2012 science fiction action film directed by Thunder Levin and distributed by The Asylum.
+American Warships is a 2012 science fiction war film directed by Thunder Levin and distributed by The Asylum.
 It premiered on the Syfy Channel on May 15, 2012.
 In the tradition of The Asylum's film catalog, the film is an extremely low-budget mockbuster of the Hasbro Studios/Universal Pictures film Battleship.

-Originally the film was titled American Battleship, but Universal later involved The Asylum in a copyright lawsuit over the film due to its resemblance to their film.
-As a result of the controversy, the name of the film was changed to American Warships.
+Initially, the film was titled American Battleship, but Universal later involved The Asylum in a copyright lawsuit over the film due to its resemblance to their film.
+As a result of the controversy, the film's name was changed to American Warships.